 All of the time you are ‘debating’ about whether to move, you are really making a decision not to move.
 People can go on thinking about it for years and years, pretending to themselves they are still considering it when really they are using the decision-making time as a way to avoid saying yes to the adventure of a lifetime.
 Just make a decision, one way or the other and get on with it.

 I should add, it took us years to make the decision but now looking back I realise we should have just focused on making a decision and got on with it.
-I had no idea there were strategies you can use to help you make the right decision quickly!
-If you still aren’t sure, grab the decision making help sheet and work through it.
-Get it here
+There are lots of decision making strategies out there to try.

 6 Getting rid of everything